Free Shipping on all orders over $5 in the U.S.

 Medicinal plants have been used for centuries in traditional and folk medicine to treat various diseases.
 They are often seen as safer alternatives to modern drugs.
 Researchers are increasingly interested in these plants because many have not been fully studied for their medicinal properties, effects, safety, and possible risks.

-One such plant is Nigella sativa (also known as black seed), which belongs to the Ranunculaceae family.
+One such plant is Nigella sativa (also known as black seed extract or black cumin), which belongs to the Ranunculaceae family.
 This plant is gaining attention for its wide range of potential health benefits and has a long history of use in both historical and religious contexts.

 What Is Black Seed Oil?